-“Bound” is a participatory artwork in which 300 handmade passport facsimiles will be shipped to individuals around the world.
-The recipients will add images and stories to them to create a major collaborative artwork that explores the vast histories of identity, migration, ancestry, and legacies.
-These passport reproductions will be sent on a first-come, first-served basis; the resulting interventions will comprise an online archive.
+Bound is a participatory artwork in which 300 handmade passport facsimiles were shipped to individuals around the world.
+The recipients added their own images and stories to create a major collaborative artwork that explores the vast histories of identity, migration, ancestry, and legacies.
+These passport reproductions were sent on a first-come, first-served basis.
 Passports are hot-stamped by Biruta Auna.

 UPDATE: The sign up portal is now closed as all 300 spots have been filled.

 For those of you who signed up, we’d love to see your work!
 Please use the hashtags #NotionsOfExile and #NotionsOfExilePassports and tag us @wpadc when sharing your work.